This post may contain affiliate sales links. Please read my disclosure policy.

-2. Make Graham Cracker Crust
+1. Make the Graham Cracker Crust

-3. Make the Cheesecake Batter
+2. Make the Pumpkin Cheesecake Batter

 My Cheesecake Cracked!
-What do I do?
+What Do I Do?

 Even if you did follow the directions super closely, there’s still a chance that your cheesecake can crack.
 It really is a science sometimes.
 You can read my newer cheesecake post here where I talk all about the reasons why cheesecakes can crack, but the main thing to remember is DON’T STRESS about the crack.
 Your cheesecake will taste just the same!